smorrrs/Desperados-III-Resources/level_guide.md

 Different lines of dialogue play based on which character grabs a letter, enters the shed, and examines the desk.
 These lines are very similar length though.
 Dialogue will trigger when you get near a letter carrier, but this can be skipped by killing or knocking out the carrier.

 The meetup area is very wide.
 It can be triggered from a spot on the other side of the fence (in the letter carrier's area) and can also use a Ghost Meetup on the nearby wall.

-The letter and meetup can be skipped by using the out-of-bounds glitch to run straight to the shed desk with a controller.

 ## Queen's Nest